-The fact that HubSpot was initially created in 2006 as a Marketing-Based software while Salesforce was found & designed in 1999 to help sales reps makes it eminent to define what sales and what marketing is, and why it is crucial for these two to intertwine and function consequently together in the modern era.
+HubSpot was initially created in 2006 as a marketing-based software.
+Salesforce was founded & designed in 1999 to help sales reps make it eminent to define what sales and marketing are and why these two must intertwine and function together in the modern era.

-Marketing is the process of generating Leads or prospects.
-It is the way you build a name or a brand and convince people they need to buy this product, even if they do not!
+Marketing is the process of generating leads or prospects.
+It is how you build a name or a brand and convince people they need to buy this product, even if they do not!

-Sales mean the actual set of actions aiming at converting Leads into actual purchases and orders.
+Sales mean the actual set of actions aiming at converting Leads into real purchases and orders.
 So it is more focused on delivering the needs of specific groups or targets.
-Moreover, that where sales software such as Salesforce initially applies the term "software as a service" aka “SaaS.”
+Moreover, sales software such as Salesforce initially applies “software as a service,” aka “SaaS.”

 SEE ALSO: 8 Reasons Why Small Businesses Need CRM

-Moreover, with that point made clear then comes the fact we all know which is: both Salesforce and HubSpot have developed through years to make the notion of sales & marketing go hand in hand more efficiently through their products.
+Moreover, with that point made clear, then comes the fact we all know: both Salesforce and HubSpot have developed through the years to make the notion of sales & marketing go hand in hand more efficiently through their products.

 While HubSpot has matured through adding CRM to its platform to enrich its functionality as a designed initially “MA” or marketing automation software, Salesforce has developed from initially being “CRM” or customer relationship management software through adding the service called Pardot as an MA.

-So both realize how important for sales and marketing to work together, and they made it clear through an arsenal of cloud services and integrations (following up.)
-Then only remains to set the basis on which we are going to compare these two giants, so we know the difference and targets of each one of them.
+Both realize how important for sales and marketing to work together, and they made it clear through an arsenal of cloud services and integrations (following up.)
+So then only remains to set the basis on which we will compare these two giants, so we know the difference and targets of each of them.